The History and Mission of the Light up the Night Gala

 About Teamsters Local 25

-Teamsters Local 25 – and our membership of more than 11,000 men and women – believe that the community as a whole is an integral piece of the puzzle in taking us one step further towards finding a cure for Autism.
-It is our job in the workplace, but also in the community, to bring attention to this disorder and in nearly 12 years have raised more than $4 million dollars for autism research and awareness.
+Teamsters Local 25 – and our membership of more than 12,000 men and women – believe that the community as a whole is an integral piece of the puzzle in taking us one step further towards finding a cure for Autism.
+It is our job in the workplace, but also in the community, to bring attention to this disorder and in the last 14 years have raised several million dollars for autism research and awareness.
 Our members are from Massachusetts and Southern New Hampshire, and our fundraisers have included walks, motorcycles rides, golf tournaments and an annual Gala.
 To learn more about Teamsters Local 25, please visit www.teamsterslocal25.com.